SWORDIntel/VectorReVamp/README.md

 # Unified Test Harness

-A framework-agnostic, vector database-driven testing harness that combines the best features from KP14 and GETMOVIN test harnesses.
+A framework-agnostic, vector database-driven testing harness that ci devised for rapid test generation in huge programs.
 Works with any Python project and testing framework.

 ## Overview